alicenoknow/EMT/emt-client/README.md

 ## 🧱 Steps:
 1. Install all tools mentioned above
 2. Clone this repo
+3. Make sure your working directory in vscode is `EMT` not `emt-client` (workspace setup is in the root dir)
-3. Run `cd emt-client`
+4. Run `cd emt-client`
-4. Run `npm install`
+5. Run `npm install`
-5. Tap _Extensions_ in vs code, type "@recommended" and install all from section "Workspace recommendations"
+6. Tap _Extensions_ in vs code, type "@recommended" and install all from section "Workspace recommendations"
-6. Run `npm start` and everything should be ready to start 🚀
+7. Run `npm start` and everything should be ready to start 🚀

 If you have any issues with setting up the project, feel free to reach out me [@alicenoknow](https://github.com/alicenoknow)